FeroseHameed/random-shape-cognition1012/README.md

   highlighted and saves the order of highlighted images in an array on its server-side JS."
   Lastly, a leaderboard will display all players records and will also be connected to the JS server side.

-  Additional features will include a timer showing the amount of time elapsed, settings to alter the difficulty/modes of the game, and color variants upon different inputs to help the player verify if they are progressing accordingly.
+&emsp;Additional features will include a timer showing the amount of time elapsed, settings to alter the difficulty/modes of the game, and color variants upon different inputs to help the player verify if they are progressing accordingly.
 Leaderboards will only be updated if the player decides to save their record by inputting their username and clicking update.
 Setting alterations can only be made prior to attempting a match, changes cannot be made during a match.
 Players will be able to pause and